wp-plugins/ik-facebook/readme.txt

 * Adding a Facebook-powered Photo Gallery to your website!
 * Show multiple different custom Facebook Feeds!
 * Display Facebook Events in your Feed!
+* Use a Facebook Event instead of a Page - Widget will output a customized Feed from the Facebook Event's Wall!
 * Custom Facebook Feed Widget allows user to override Site Wide Options
 * Ability to Pass Page ID Via Shortcode and Widget Allows Multiple Facebook Feeds on One Page!
 * And our quality documentation won't leave you hanging!